Azure-Samples/linux-postgres-migration/modules/4-explore-and-run-linux-and-postgresql-workloads.md

 In this module, you will:

 - Deploy an Azure Blob Storage account using a Bicep template.
-- Create a Blob Storage container and upload a file.
+- Create a Blob Storage container.
+- Migrate images to the Azure Blob Storage account.
+- Upload tailwind.sql to the Azure Blob Storage account.
 - Connect to the Azure Virtual Machine using the Azure CLI.
 - Download the file from the storage account.
 - Connect to the PostgreSQL server using `psql` and import a SQL file.
-- Migrate images to the Azure Blob Storage account.

 - Run the application interactively via the command line.
 - Confirm the application runs correctly.